 - Salt and black pepper to taste

-- 2 tbsp olive oil
+- 4 tablespoon olive oil

 Ingredients for the White Sauce

-- 1 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 tbsp whole wheat flour
+- 2 tablespoon whole wheat flour

 - 1/4 teaspoon nutmeg powder

 - Next, add zucchini and saute for a few seconds, followed by broccoli and bell peppers.
 Saute the vegetables till they are al dente but not fully cooked.
 Season with salt and pepper.
+Turn off the heat.

 - Arrange the vegetables in the greased baking dish.
 Pour remaining white sauce over the vegetables.

 - Sprinkle grated cheese evenly over the layer of white sauce.